25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 If you’re driving, Old Harry’s Rocks takes about 45m from Sandbanks, or you could catch the ferry over and hike.

-Seeing as Man O’War is one of the Jurassic Coast best beaches, this 300 million year old coastline is mind baffling in itself, and whilst we can’t say we can actually compare it to any Aussie beach, the water was certainly turquoise at the time of visiting and completely clear like an Aussie beach.
-It was just way more busy.
+Seeing as Man O’War is one of the Jurassic Coast best beaches, this 300 million year old coastline is mind baffling in itself, the crystal clear waters surprised us even more!

 Tips – Go check out Kimmeridge Bay which is further on from Man O’War beach and Lulworth Cove, both are stunning beaches with less crowds.